 Android (1982) Directed by Aaron Lipstadt.
 With Klaus Kinski, Don Keith Opper and Brie Howard.

-Although a typically mad looking Klaus Kinski takes top billing, the film actually centres around an android called Max, an inquisitive artificial intelligence, who upon learning that his creator plans to replace him, sets about finding a way to to extend life (and love) beyond existence.
+Although a typically mad-looking Klaus Kinski takes top billing, the film actually centres around an android called Max, an inquisitive artificial intelligence, which upon learning that its creator plans to replace it, sets about finding a way to to extend life (and love) beyond existence.

 To its credit, it tries to be more than just another cardboard-cut-out B-movie, yet although the central idea is a decent, if not worn one, poor standards in basic areas bog it down.
 Yes, there is a certain 80’s charm, but the pacing and editing are well below par, while basic shot composition (seeing microphones) is disappointingly laughable.
 While it might play well as some kind of low-key, cult, comfort viewing for some, Android is nothing more than a footnote of 80’s sci-fi.
 2/5